 The cream in coconut milk is what gives the ice cream that creamy texture.
 You can swap the coconut milk for thick cashew cream or cashew butter (cashew milk is too thin).

-Storage
+Storage Tips

-- Store the vegan pumpkin pie ice cream in an airtight container in the freezer for up to 2 months.
+- Freezing Instructions: Store the vegan pumpkin pie ice cream in an airtight container in the freezer for up to 2 months.
 Be sure to lay a cut-to-size piece of parchment paper or plastic wrap touching the surface of the ice cream to prevent ice crystals.

 - If it's too solid to scoop, let it soften at room temperature for about 10-20 minutes.

-More Recipes You'll Love
+More Recipes Using Pumpkin

 Recipe

-Creamy Vegan Pumpkin Pie Ice Cream (Dairy-Free)
+Vegan Pumpkin Pie Ice Cream

 Equipment